Whims of the Cortex

 2019

 After thirteen billion years since coming into existence, and going through many stellar cycles, the particles in our cosmos create those completely random, yet stunningly beautiful moments.
 They are always there.
 They just wait for us to be awake and to be witnessed!
-The images on this page are a few that I chanced upon!

 The Great Sculptor